North Thurston High School

-North Thurston High School, located in the North Thurston Public Schools District in Lacey, Washington, is a comprehensive high school which opened in 1955.
+North Thurston High School (NTHS), located in the North Thurston Public Schools District in Lacey, Washington, United States, is a comprehensive high school which opened in 1955.
 North Thurston serves a portion of Lacey and northeast Thurston County.
 The school is accredited by the Washington State Superintendent of Public Instruction.
 The principal is Nick Greenwell.

 Facility

 The current North Thurston High School campus was constructed in 1983; South Sound Stadium was added in 1985 and the Auditorium was added in 1995.
 NTHS' central building easily hit capacity within the first few years after being constructed.
 A flood of portables were brought in during the mid 80's to handle the student enrollment growth along with the 1993 construction of River Ridge High School.
 Several portables are still in use to handle the over-capacity demand on the NTHS campus.